 - Add the peppers to brine and simmer for 4 minutes.

 - Use a slotted spoon to load jalapenos into washed and sterilized pint jars or half pint jars.
 Leave 1/4 inch headspace (the space between the rim of the jar and the product).

 - Once peppers are loaded into jars, turn heat up under the syrup again and boil hard for 6 more minutes.
-Ladle additional syrup over top of peppers in jars, leaving the head space.
+Ladle additional boiling syrup over top of peppers in jars, leaving the head space.
 Remove trapped pockets of air with a wooden or plastic chopstick or bubble removal tool.

 If you would prefer not to water bath can them, you can just put them in sterile jars and store in the refrigerator, for at least 6 months, if not longer.

 You can remove the seeds if ribs if you would prefer a less hot pepper.
 Most of the heat lives in the seeds and ribs.